What Is a Lubrication Manifold?

 Selecting the Right Type of Lubrication Manifold

-When selecting a pneumatic manifold block, you need to consider the application of your entire lubrication system, as well as the type of system that you have.
+When selecting a manifold, you need to consider the application of your entire lubrication system, as well as the type of system that you have.
 Some elements you’ll want to consider are:

 • The Size of Your Ports: Consider the thread size and speed installation.